StorageB/custom-command-menu/README.md

 From the extension's preferences, enter the terminal/shell commands to include in the drop-down menu and the associated display name for each command.
 If the name field is left empty, the command will not appear in the drop-down menu.

-For a list of available icons to use, refer to: https://github.com/StorageB/icons/blob/main/Yaru/icons.md
+For a list of available icons to use: https://github.com/StorageB/icons/blob/main/Yaru/icons.md

-Alternatively, navigate to the icon directory for your system’s theme (located at `/usr/share/icons`) and enter the name of the icon (without the extension) you want to use.
+Alternatively, navigate to the icon directory for your system’s theme (located at `/usr/share/icons`).

+Enter the name of the icon (without the file extension) you want to use.
 Note that icon appearance will vary depending on your systems's theme.

 ![Screenshot-commands](screenshots/Screenshot-command-4.png)